 Distressed Investments.
 The Fund's investments in distressed debt have significant risk of loss, and the Fund's efforts to protect our distressed debt investments may involve large costs and may not be successful.
 The Fund also will be subject to significant uncertainty as to when and in what manner and for what value the distressed debt in which the Fund invests will eventually be satisfied (e.g., through liquidation of the obligor's assets, an exchange offer or plan of reorganization involving the distressed debt securities or a payment of some amount in satisfaction of the obligation).
-In addition, even if an exchange offer is made or plan of reorganization is adopted with respect to distressed debt the Fund holds, there can be no assurance that the securities or other assets received by the Fund in connection with such exchange offer or plan of reorganization will not have a lower value or income potential than may have been anticipated when the investment was made.
+In addition, even if an exchange offer is made or plan of reorganization is adopted with respect to distressed debt the Fund holds, there can be no assurance that the securities or other assets received by the Fund in connection with such exchange offer or plan of reorganization may have been anticipated when the investment was made.
 Moreover, any securities received by the Fund upon completion of an exchange offer or plan of reorganization may be restricted as to resale.
-If the Fund participates in negotiations with respect to any exchange offer or plan of reorganization with respect to an issuer of distressed debt, the Fund may be restricted from disposing of such securities.
+If the Fund participates in negotiations with respect to any exchange offer or plan of reorganization may be restricted from disposing of such securities.
 In addition, the Fund's ability to participate in such negotiations may be limited by the tax rules governing publicly traded partnerships.